1. PURPOSE AND SCOPE

 3. ROLE OF EXECUTIVE DIRECTOR

-The Board has delegated authority for the management of FHM's day to day
+The Board has delegated authority for the management of FHS's day to day

 business operations.
 The Executive Director is responsible for managing